Become a pro at taking taxis in New York.

 Of course, thank the driver.
 Check the back of the cab and floor for personal belongings such as your cell phone.
 (Yes, I learned the hard way because I left my cell phone in a taxi once).
 Always get a receipt – in case you leave something in the cab, you can track it.
 Exit on the curbside and not in traffic.

 Happy taxi hailing!
-After you do it a few times, I promise, grabbing a cab in NYC will become second nature.
+After you do it a few times, I promise, taking taxis in New York City will become second nature.

 What did I miss?
 Let me know if you have any other tips about taking NYC taxis.